Home

 Carolina Hollmann is a Senior Associate at TAG Associates, where she specializes in project and portfolio-level development strategies for Public Housing Authorities across the United States.
 Before joining TAG, Carolina worked at a consulting firm in Barcelona, Spain assisting local governments and research institutes to obtain and manage European Union grants to research and implement urban innovation projects related to energy efficiency in affordable housing, climate change adaptation, and smart city technologies.
 Prior to obtaining her Masters degrees in City Planning and in Real Estate Development from MIT, Carolina worked at I2UD for five years on strategic urban plans and action research projects funded by the Lincoln Institute of Land Policy, The World Bank, UN-Habitat, UNDP, The Aga Khan University, Swedish International Development Cooperation Agency, and the EU.

-Daniel Tsai, Senior Associate and Fellow – BS (MIT), MS (Columbia), MDes (Harvard), DDes (Harvard)
+Daniel Tsai, Senior Associate and Fellow, and Board Member – BS (MIT), MS (Columbia), MDes (Harvard), DDes (Harvard)

 Daniel Tsai is a senior associate/fellow (2005-present) and board member (2012-present).
 He teaches and conducts research at the MIT School of Architecture and Planning.
 Over the past 10 years, he has co-instructed the MIT Design Computation Workshop on Digital Heritage, investigating visualization technologies for architectural heritage projects in Italy, Japan, USA and other locales.